-We will need everyone to work together to confront one of the biggest issues we face as a nation and as a planet: climate change.
-This global phenomenon has already impacted us locally with the now-continuous threat of drought and wildfires and will only get worse if we don’t make energy conservation a priority.
+At Livable, our livelihood is power and utilities, so, of course, we are big on how conservation and the wise use of our resources can counteract worrisome trends such as climate change.
+This global phenomenon has already impacted us in California with the now-continuous threat of drought and wildfires and will only get worse if we don’t make energy conservation a priority.

 This means everything from pouring cooler pavement to greening our rooftops, but it doesn’t stop there.
 As a nation, we will need to make more comprehensive changes: moving to low-carbon energy sources, increasing energy efficiency, and improving land-use practices to store more carbon in soil and vegetation instead of releasing it into the atmosphere.

 In California, we hold a historic average of 40 days per year above 90 degrees.
 If our carbon footprint continues on this path it is predicted this average would increase to 68 days per year by mid-century and 92 by the year 3000.
 Days above 105 degrees would go from three days per year on average to 13 at mid-century and 25 by century’s end.
 A nationwide county-by-county breakdown is available.

 In some cities, these temperatures may actually go significantly above the expected amounts because the higher density and lower tree canopy can trap heat for longer than in surrounding areas.
 This effect is known as the “urban heat island”.